siramix/buzzbackend/README.md

 1. Open aws.py and modify the PACKDATA_DIR to the production directoy.
 1. Run python buzzbackend/ and follow in-app instructions.
+1. Verify that the shipped pack words in the spreadsheet are marked as shipped.

-At this point, new installs will get the pack, but existing installs won't.
+1. At this point, new installs will get the pack, but existing installs won't.
 To push this to existing installs, manually tick up the version number in packs.json so they'll be recognized as needing an update.